sshayzz/sshayzz.github.io/README.md

-### This portfolio contains all projects coded entirely or partly by Shahyar Anfaz.
+### I am a second year student at the University of Toronto pursuing a computer science specialist and mathematics major.
+This portfolio contains all projects that I worked on.
 Collaborations will reference the other authors.

 ---

 ## Featured Projects